Tennessee Ghosts and Legends

 Chickamauga has two other special ghosts of note, the first being called “The Lady in White” that is reportedly seen around the Snodgrass Cabin area.
 It is said she wanders the field in her wedding gown looking for a lost love in the battle.
 Another tale tells of a group of teenagers working a hayride event near Wilder Tower where they encountered a phantom torch floating in the tree line.
 When they investigated, they claim to have clearly seen a skeletal figure in a Confederate uniform dismount a phantom horse with glowing green eyes and continually called out for an “Amy” before disappearing in the brush.
 Could those two spirits be seeking each other, their souls destined to wander the battlefield in an endless search for one another?

 At Shiloh, many of the paranormal reports mirror those at Chickamauga; the sounds of phantom hoof beats, smells of spent gunpowder, echoes of gun shots and cannon fire, and drums sounding out battlefield commands.
-One of the strangest occurrences is the pond on the property, nicknamed The Bloody Pond, will sometimes appear red.
-Rangers have dismissed this as heat-driven algae blooms at the hotter parts of the year, but not everyone is ready to dismiss the paranormal explanation.
-After the battle, it is said the pond was completely red from the blood of both Union and Confederate soldiers using its water to clean their wounds.
+One of the strangest occurrences is the pond on the property, ironically nicknamed The Bloody Pond, will sometimes appear red.
+After the battle ended, it is said the pond was completely red from the blood of both Union and Confederate soldiers using its water to clean their wounds.
+Park Rangers have dismissed this phenomenon as a heat-driven algae bloom during the hotter parts of the year, but not everyone is ready to dismiss the paranormal explanation of the return of phantom blood in the water.

 Shiloh had a storied past even before the battle, as it is the site of several Native American burial mounds.
 Park visitors have reported sighting orbs moving in and out of the ground around the mounds, hearing tribal singing and drumming in the woods, and strange sudden drafts of hot and cold air mismatched to the current season.
 Some feel freezing gusts in the summer and heated blasts during the winter.

 When the battlefield became a park, several unit monuments were built in areas significant to that unit’s role in the battle, much the same as monuments at other Civil War battlefields.
 Many reports of gunfire and phantom yelling are common around the monuments.
-This is a very common occurrence for those who walk the battle line by The Hornet’s Nest.
-Some commentors on the Park’s website claim to have heard phantom moans and cries for help nearby when there was no one else around.
+This report is a regular occurrence for those who walk the battle line by The Hornet’s Nest.
+Some commentors on the Park’s website claim to have heard phantom moans and cries for help nearby when there was no one else around, though no concrete evidence of this claim is known to exist.

 Near the Peach Orchard stands a cabin that is often photographed by visitors.
 Some claim to have captured images of a little boy with a drum by the cabin.
 One visitor who posted about the drummer boy spirit claims the spirit spoke to them on their phone’s voice recorder.
 When asking his name, they heard a response of “Jack.”
 They also asked his age and got the reply of “nine.”
 Park records indicate the youngest Shiloh drummer to be 11-year-old Johnny Clem who survived the battle, but there could have been an unknown younger one elsewhere that perished in the fight.
 There have been repeated sightings of a little boy in grey and white clothes seen descending the cabin ladder and running into the woods.
 It’s possible this apparition was a bystander that hid in the cabin and his spirit replays him running from the battle in fear.